Imogen Boddy: Endurance Challenges

-As part of her first major endurance challenge, in 2021 Boddy ran a marathon a day for seven days completing each of them in under four hours whilst raising over £30,000 for charity.
+As part of her first major endurance challenge, in 2021 Boddy ran a marathon a day for seven days completing each of them in under four hours whilst raising over £30,000 for mental health charity, Mind.

 In 2022, at the age of 22, Boddy became the youngest known female to run the length of Britain.
 Covering the distance between John O'Groats in the north of Scotland and Land's End in western Cornwall, she ran 40 miles (60 km) a day for 22 days straight.

 In 2024, Boddy completed the UK's National Three Peaks challenge.
 As part of her effort, she climbed and ran between Ben Nevis in Scotland, Scafell Pike in England and Snowdon in Wales covering 442 miles (680 km).
 Having completed the challenge in just 6 days, 5 hours and 43 minutes, she was awarded the Guinness World Record for the fastest female time to complete the challenge.

+In 2026, Boddy set the 350 mile female course record for the solo Los Angeles to Las Vegas Speed Project, completing the route in 77 hours and 54 minutes.

+Outreach and Engagement

+Boddy is a regular contributor at events, festivals, schools and businesses, and frequently appears on podcasts.
+She shares candid insights into the challenges of ultra running, the resilience required, and the personal journey that drives her forward.